korbexmachina/archive-assistant/readme.md

 I use it for archiving my Obsidian Vault, but this script could be used to archive whatever you want.
 It is set up to never exceed 1 archive per day, I personally have a cron job that runs once per day.

+## This project has been archived

+For something similar (and a little more advanced) check out [go-archive-it](https://github.com/korbexmachina/go-archive-it)

 ## What you need to know

 - You need to have a file that specifies the directory to be archived on the first line, and the directory that will be managed by the program.